Welcoming Patients from Dubuque, Davenport, Dyersville, IA, Nearby Wisconsin and Galena, IL

 Follow these steps to ensure healthy teeth and gums:

 - Brush your teeth twice every day with a fluoride toothpaste

 - Floss your teeth at least once every day

 - Visit the dentist for routine check-ups and professional cleanings

 - Don't smoke

 Please see our page on Best Dental Hygiene for more detail.
 If you improve your at-home oral hygiene routine and see your dentist for a cleaning you can reverse gingivitis before bone or tissue loss has occurred.

 Untreated gingivitis will advance to periodontitis, which literally means "inflammation around the tooth".
 At this stage of inflammation, your gums begin to pull away from your teeth.
 Infected "pockets"form around tooth roots as plaque spreads below the gum line.
 Bone and tissue are broken down.
 Your teeth and gums may be very sensitive, swollen, red and bleeding.
 You may have bad breath.
 Chewing may be painful.
 Eventually, teeth will loosen and fall out or may require professional extraction.

 Periodontal disease can be managed, and in some cases reversed, with experienced dental treatment.
 Dr. Ted Murray, Dr. Kristen Berning, and Dr. Alexia Oetken offer the advanced diagnostics and sophisticated technology necessary to treat this destructive disease and regain a beautiful smile.

-Please contact our experienced dental team by filling out the form on this page or calling 563-556-2711 to schedule your consultation at Exceptional Dentistry, serving Dubuque, Cedar Rapids and Davenport, Iowa.
+Please contact our experienced dental team by filling out the form on this page or calling 563-556-2711 to schedule your consultation at Exceptional Dentistry, serving Dubuque, Dyersville and Davenport, Iowa.